-The concept proposed is one that is focussing on a process:

-- A process for a strategic EU policy review; for discussion, evaluation, assessment, review and adaptation wherever necessary. - A process that is based on a common and objective framework where national policies could be assessed using common pre-agreed criteria in the context of an overall outcome for energy supply security.
+The concept proposed here is one that is focussing on a process, i.e. a process for a strategic EU policy review, for discussion, evaluation, assessment and review adaptation wherever necessary.
+A process, moreover, which is based on a common and objective framework where national policies could be assessed using shared pre-agreed criteria in the context of an overall outcome for energy supply security.
 The concept consists of two quantitative indicators and some qualitative considerations.
-Because demand and supply structures cannot be changed in a short time, one quantitative indicator is dealing with the energy demand and energy supply structure in the medium and longer term (the Supply/Demand Index or S/D Index).
-The other indicator deals with the capability of an energy system to accommodate short-term interruptions (this is the Crisis Capability Index or CC Index).
-The more qualitative considerations include, securing long-term supplier/consumer relations between different states by effective energy diplomacy, participation in joint projects on political, economic and energy cooperation and joint actions to protect and safeguard vulnerable transport routes for oil and gas.
-Willingness and/or capability of a member state could be included as a notion for participation in these multilateral actions.
+Because demand and supply structures cannot be changed overnight, one quantitative indicator is dealing with the energy demand and energy supply structure in the medium and longer term (the Supply/Demand Index or S/D Index).
+The other indicator deals with the capability of an energy system to manage short-term interruptions (this is the Crisis Capability Index or CC Index).
+The more qualitative considerations include securing long-term supplier/consumer relations between different states by effective energy diplomacy, participation in joint projects on political, economic and energy cooperation and joint actions to protect and safeguard vulnerable transport routes for oil and gas.
+Willingness and/or capability of a Member State could be included as a notion for participation in these multilateral actions.